-14 Top-Rated Weekend Getaways in the Bay Area, CA
+15 Top-Rated Weekend Getaways in the Bay Area, CA

 We may earn a commission from affiliate links ()

 California's excellent freeway and highway system means many weekend getaways from the Bay Area are no more than a few hours away by car.
-There are close getaways, like The Claremont Club & Spa, right across the Bay Bridge from downtown San Francisco in Berkeley, and ones that take some work to get to, like Carmel, a three-hour drive down the coast.
+The historic waterfront town of Monterey and the enchanting seaside village of Carmel are about a three-hour drive down the coast.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.